hyperledger-archives/fabric-chaintool-original/README.md

 Chaincode SHA3:      98493521a198d0a93cc07c4451616efebbe96eb2655dd38357c4e0c495bcae3ff3de14bc2287c70bc6c67968669871dc32164bb48e9765c97fb843a2cd7a0f78
 ```

-#### hlcc lscca
+#### chaintool lscca

-Displays the contents of an existing .cca file (see 'hlcc package' for an output example)
+Displays the contents of an existing .cca file (see 'chaintool package' for an output example)

-#### hlcc unpack
+#### chaintool unpack

 Unpacks a .cca archive into the filesystem as a chaincode project.

-#### hlcc buildcca
+#### chaintool buildcca

 Combines _unpack_ with _build_ by utilizing a temporary directory.
 This allows a project to be built from a .cca file without explicitly unpacking it first, as a convenience.

 ## Project Structure

-Like many modern build tools, HLCC is opinionated.
+Like many modern build tools, CHAINTOOL is opinionated.
 It expects a specific structure to your project as follows:

 - [chaincode.yaml](./testdata/example02/chaincode.yaml) in the top-level directory of your project (discussed below)
 - a chaincode entry-point in ./src/chaincode ([example](./testdata/example02/src/chaincode/chaincode_example02.go))